Denis Kiggundu

 Denis Kiggundu (born 15 May 2000) is a Ugandan professional footballer who plays as a goalkeeper for Vipers SC in the Uganda Premier League and the Uganda national football team.

 Club career

 Kiggundu joined Vipers SC in 2019 and has since been part of the first-team squad, competing in the Uganda Premier League, the Uganda Cup and the CAF Champions League.

 In the 2024–25 season, he featured in 15 matches, conceding nine goals in 1,350 minutes of play, averaging 0.53 goals against per match.
 He also kept clean sheets in the 2024–25 Uganda Cup, where Vipers won the title.

 He was part of the squad that travelled for CAF Champions League fixtures, including the 2023 preliminary tie against Jwaneng Galaxy.

 International career

 In September 2022, Kiggundu was named in the Uganda Cranes squad for international friendlies in Libya, although he did not feature in the matches.

 He was again selected in July 2025 for the squad to compete at the 2024 African Nations Championship (CHAN).
-Former Uganda captain Denis Onyango joined the technical team to support the goalkeepers during preparations.

-As of September 2025, he has yet to make his senior international debut.